bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 We add more dynamic programming examples and we introduce the greedy technique via the _activity selection_ problem.

 __Objectives:__
-* Understand the DP solution for the knapsack problem
 * Understand  how  the greedy technique works in general and contrast it with DP
 * Understand the greedy solution for the example in the lecture  (activity selection), including the correctness justification